nating/personal-notes/fifth-year/security-and-privacy/question-compilation.md

 # Security & Privacy Question Compilation

+*This is a compilation of all the questions asked in Security and Privacy exams from 2008-2018 inclusive.**

 ## Q1 - Risk Analysis

 **These questions are all preceded by paragraphs of text describing a company's system which needs to have its risks analysed.
 The paragraphs that these questions refer to can be found here:**